krollobrocket/cision-block/readme.txt

 == Changelog ==

-= 2.9.4
+= 2.9.5

-- Fix issue with title when using The SEO Framework plugin.
+- Fix issue with empty feed when using The SEO Framework plugin.